anthill/blog/_drafts/counting-coworkers-with-machine-learning.markdown

 You must feed him with examples: this is what we call the learning database.
 One one side, some postive pictures of humain (crop of upper body).
 One the other side, some negative pictures that can be anything except a human (pieces of walls, chairs, bags on the floor etc).

 Once the database is created (by hand mostly), we use a learning algorithm (in this case Haar-cascades).
 Training a model can be easy, make the computer learn what we want can be strenuous.
 It requires skills and patience to chose the correct parameters.
-Here is a benchmarck of model I tested:
+Here is a benchmarck of model we tested:

 <iframe width="800" height="600" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~babou/62.embed?width=800&height=600"></iframe>